joachimbbp/neurovolume/README.md

 - The material must be selected by hand after loading the VDB
 ![Blender Instructions](readme_media/blender_setup.png)

+# Why VDB?
+VDBs are a highly performant, art-directable, volumetric data structure that supports animations.
+Unlike typical meshed based pipelines using the marching cubes algorithm, this volume based approach preserves the scan’s normalized density data throughout the VFX pipeline.
+The animation support will also be particularly useful when animating FMRI data as outlined in the roadmap below.

+For more information on VDBs, see the [openVDB website](https://www.openvdb.org/)

 # Roadmap
 - [ ] Docker Container to integrate OpenVDB into `src/neuro_volume`
 - [ ] Automated Blender opening and texturing
 - [ ] Animated FMRI usage
 - [ ] Slice-level rotoscope-based anatomy masking
 - [ ] Improve Blender VDB texturing

 # Contact
 jbbpfefferkorn@gmail.com